paymill/paymill-documentation/guides/paypal/transactions.html.md

 - **Shipping costs:** Shipping costs included in the transaction amount.
 Only necessary if you provide a shopping cart and the item total doesn't match the transaction amount.
 - **Handling costs:** Handling costs included in the transaction amount.
 Only necessary if you provide a shopping cart and the item total doesn't match the transaction amount.
 - **Client ID:** A new transaction will create a new payment.
 If you specify a client, the new payment will be attached to it.
 - **Require reusable payment:** This boolean option lets you ask the buyer for a billing agreement during checkout.
 If the buyer accepts, the resulting payment can be reused for transactions and subscriptions without additional interaction.
-See our guide on [payment objects](/guides/reference/payments.html) for further information.
+See our guide on [PayPal payments](/guides/paypal/payments.html) for further information.
 - **Reusable payment description:** Optionally give a short description for why you need a billing agreement.
 This description appears in the checkout page as well as every subsequent transaction.

 Please see our guide on [transactions](/guides/reference/transactions.html) for more details on transaction setup.

 <p class="important">If you specify a shopping cart, the <strong>item total must match the total transaction amount</strong>.
 If it doesn't, please use shipping and handling costs to specify the difference.
 If you don't specify a shopping cart, you also don't have to specify shipping or handling costs.</p>

-## PayPal checkout
+## Starting a PayPal checkout

 PayPal transactions are initiated on your website.
 The customer is redirected to PayPal checkout and subsequently returned to your site where you can handle the result.